 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-Each student must fill out the Student Release Form and attach it to the back of their submission.
+Each student must fill out the Student Release Form and attach it to their submission email.

 If you would like more information on the annual Congressional Art Competition, including this year's deadlines and rules click here.
 You may also contact Cody Mendoza at Cody.Mendoza@mail.house.gov.